-A delicious dinner starts with lump crabmeat, flavored with lots of seasoning and cooked to crispy perfection in your air fryer.
+A delicious easy dinner starts with lump crabmeat, flavored with lots of seasoning and cooked to crispy perfection in your air fryer.
 Add a red pepper sauce to go with these crab cakes and you will have a tasty, low carb meal with little clean up!

 Ingredients you will need: